QUICK SUMMARY:

 2. Hreflang Tags

 Despite its tricky name, hreflang tags serve a clear purpose; telling search engines what the language of a web page is and for which target country it is intended.
-As you can imagine, this information is crucial for search engines to determine the relevancy of your content.
+As you can imagine, this information is helpful for search engines to determine the relevancy of your content.

 So hreflang tags play a key role in international SEO by ensuring your pages are served to the right audience based on languages.
 They will also safeguard you from the duplicate content penalties mentioned earlier.
 But how do you implement hreflang tags?